CI-Tom/CI-portfolio1/README.md

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The image used for the home page background is from https://pixabay.com/illustrations/armageddon-apocalypse-earth-2104385/
-- The images used for the gallery page were taken from this other open source site
+- The icons used in the header are from https://fontawesome.com/icons/landmark?s=solid

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!